 We conducted our audits in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and financial highlights are free of material misstatement, whether due to error or fraud.
 Our audits included performing procedures to assess the risks of material misstatement of the financial statements and financial highlights, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements and financial highlights.
-Such procedures also included confirmation of securities owned as of July 31, 2020, by correspondence with the custodian and transfer agent.
+Such procedures also included confirmation of securities owned as of July 31, 2020, by correspondence with the custodian, transfer agent and brokers, or by other appropriate auditing procedures.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements and financial highlights.
 We believe that our audits provide a reasonable basis for our opinion.